-In GrC, previous studies have shown that the larger the granularity, the higher the algorithm execution efficiency, and the better the noise robustness, but the worse the effectiveness.
-The schematic diagram of the learning process of traditional machine learning is shown in Fig.\ref{fig1}(a), and the execution efficiency of most of the algorithms\cite{21,28,50,52,53} is not satisfactory.
-From the perspective of GrC, one of the reasons is that the granularity of their input space is too fine, which is the most fine-grained data space whose computing unit is data point.
-However, for different application scenarios, an appropriate granularity can ensure both effectiveness and efficiency, which is called multi-granularity learning (MGL) shown in Fig.\ref{fig1}(b).
-In general, MGL is a two-stage learning model that includes data granulation (Module 1 in Fig.\ref{fig1}(b)) and granule-based machine learning (Module 2 in Fig.\ref{fig1}(b)).
-Data granulation is the process of decomposing complex data set into IGs based on a given strategy.
-As shown in Fig.\ref{fig1}, compared to traditional machine learning, MGL involves an additional module which is used to granulate the input data space into multiple subspaces to obtain a granulated data space whose dimension is generally smaller.
-Thus, the IGs are fed into the learner, rather than the data points, as shown in Module 2 in Fig.\ref{fig1}(b).
-The mainstream data granulation methods are based on binary relationship \cite{16,17,18,19}, which are time-consuming.
+In the field of GrC, previous research has indicated that the larger the granularity, the higher the algorithm execution efficiency, and the better the noise robustness, but the worse the effectiveness.
+The schematic diagram of the learning process of traditional machine learning is shown in Fig. \ref{fig1}(a), but the execution efficiency of most of the algorithms\cite{21,28,50,52,53} needs to be improved.
+From the perspective of GrC, one of the reasons is that the granularity of the input space is too fine, which is the most fine-grained data space whose computing unit is the data point.
+However, for different application scenarios, an appropriate granularity can ensure both effectiveness and efficiency, which is called multi-granularity learning (MGL), shown in Fig. \ref{fig1}(b).
+In general, MGL is a two-stage learning model that includes data granulation (Module 1 in Fig. \ref{fig1}(b)) and granule-based machine learning (Module 2 in Fig. \ref{fig1}(b)).
+Data granulation is to decompose the complex dataset into IGs based on a given strategy.
+As shown in Fig. \ref{fig1}, compared to traditional machine learning, MGL involves an additional module that is used for granulating the input data space into multiple subspaces to obtain a granulated data space whose dimension is generally smaller.
+Thus, the IGs are fed into the learner rather than the data points, as shown in Module 2 in Fig. \ref{fig1}(b).
+However, the mainstream binary-relation-based data granulation methods \cite{18,19} are time-consuming.
 Up to now, there are some representative MGL methods.
 For instance, Pedrycz et al.\cite{24} propose a new computing architecture that focuses on processing IGs, in which the input and output layers can be granulated using the rough set or fuzzy set methods.
 And, a new architecture of a granular neural network is presented\cite{25}, in which the IGs in the multidimensional input space are formed using feature selection.
-Besides, a long-term prediction approach based on back-propagation neural network using IGs as input is given\cite{26}.
+Besides, a long-term prediction approach based on the back-propagation neural network using IGs as input is given\cite{26}.
 However, in these methods, GrC is used for feature selection or representation without optimizing the structure of the neural network.
-Therefore, Ding et al. \cite{27} present a weighted linear loss multiple birth support vector machine (SVM) by dividing the data set into several granules and constructing a set of sub-classifiers.
+Therefore, Ding et al. \cite{27} present a weighted linear loss multiple birth support vector machine (SVM) by dividing the dataset into several granules and constructing a set of sub-classifiers.
 Furthermore, using granulated layers to recognize different object sizes and shapes, a granulated region-based convolutional neural network is proposed\cite{48}.
 However, these listed methods sacrifice efficiency.
 Hence, considering the scenarios of large-scale data mining, the MGL methods should be highly efficient, scalable, and robust.